 Face films can have chemical and physical surface treatments that enhance ink adhesion for digital, UV, thermal transfer, and other printing methods.
 Face films can be used in other applications that don’t include printing as well.
 They can carry adhesive, provide dimensional stability, and offer structural stability.

 Several different materials can be used as face films, and Ameri-Cal is experienced in helping customers select the correct one to fit their application.

-The most significant benefits of using aluminum foil as a face film is its incredibly high-temperature resistance and its extreme conformability.
-It is the go-to film in applications that are higher than 275-300 Fahrenheit.
+The most significant benefits of using aluminum foil as a face film are its high-temperature resistances and its extreme conformability.
+It is the go-to film in applications that are higher than 275-300F.

-Less Common Face Film Adhesive Materials
+Less Common Face Films

 - Polycarbonate: Popular for touch surfaces, easy to die cut and can be printed on.
 Common for overlay applications in home appliances like dishwashers and blenders.

 - Polypropylene: Used most commonly for temporary applications like signage.
 Is a low cost option to Polyester.

 - Acetate: Best for frangible, tamper evident applications that demand staying power.
 Hard to peel or remove.

 Whatever your application, Ameri-Cal can recommend the right solution for you.
 Contact us to learn more about our custom face film offerings.